Gabriel Arias Preview, Player Props: Guardians vs. Angels

-Gabriel Arias -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Cleveland Guardians against the Los Angeles Angels, with Griffin Canning on the hill, on September 7 at 9:38 PM ET.
+On Friday, Gabriel Arias (.500 slugging percentage in past 10 games, including one home run) and the Cleveland Guardians play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 9:38 PM ET.

 Gabriel Arias Game Info & Props vs. the Angels